Trade Finance – Germany

 TradeTech and deep tier financing Tradetech and deep tier financing: How emerging technology can help supply chains meet ESG standards Alex Gray, head of trade finance at The London Institute of Banking & Finance, explains why the staff at trade banks will have an important role to play in gathering and utilising ESG data from supply chains

-Q&A CBI’s Liliana Fratini Passi sheds light on innovation and collaboration in the banking sector Q&A | CBI’s Liliana Fratini Passi sheds light on innovation and collaboration in the banking sector In light of the current landscape, Trade Finance Global (TFG) were delighted to have the opportunity to speak with Liliana Fratini Passi, Managing Director, CBI, about how innovating and collaborating may be the way forward.
+office building cbi featured Q&A | CBI’s Liliana Fratini Passi on innovation in the banking sector In light of the current landscape, Trade Finance Global (TFG) were delighted to have the opportunity to speak with Liliana Fratini Passi, Managing Director, CBI, about how innovating and collaborating may be the way forward.

 Auf wiedersehen fossil fuels Germany’s route towards LNG adoption Auf wiedersehen fossil fuels: Germany’s route towards LNG adoption In a bid to diversify energy sources and become more eco-friendly, Germany has enacted a grand push toward natural gas.